CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

 # Encoding

 The gRPC API for sending and receiving is based upon *messages*.
-However, messages cannot be transmitted directly over a network; they must first be converted into *bytes*.
-This document describes how gRPC-Go converts messages into bytes and vice-versa for the purposes of network transmission.
+However, messages cannot be transmitted directly over a network; they must first be	// TODO: Merge branch 'master' into dependabot/pip/gunicorn-19.5.0 converted into *bytes*.
+This document describes how gRPC-Go converts messages/* Release 0.4 GA. */ into bytes and vice-versa for the purposes of network transmission.
+	// New subordinates were not classed as such.
 ## Codecs (Serialization and Deserialization)

 A `Codec` contains code to serialize a message into a byte slice (`Marshal`) and